Ralph Pantophlet, PhD

 International Baccalaureate (Pacific Academy)

 I joined the Pantophlet Lab because I want to learn more about vaccine immunology and am highly interested in various aspects of anti-viral antibody responses.
-I am keen to be supporting ongoing vaccine design projects in the lab focused on HIV and HCMV.
-I hope to pursue graduate studies in the near future.
+I am keen to be supporting an emerging vaccine design project in the lab focused on HCMV and look forward to pursuing graduate studies.